ThKrypt/QualCoder/01-Introduction.md

 Install extra modules to Python.
 Type the letters "cmd" in the Windows Start searching engine, and click on the black software "cmd.exe" - this is the command console for Windows.
 In the console paste, using the right-click context menu (ctrl+v does not work) the following:

-`py -m pip install wheel pyqt5 lxml Pillow ebooklib ply chardet pdfminer.six openpyxl`
+`py -m pip install wheel pyqt5 lxml Pillow ebooklib ply chardet pdfminer.six openpyxl SpeechRecognition`

 Then click enter.
 Wait, until all modules are installed (the command phrase should be again visible: "C:\Users[Your Windows account name]> or similar).